JethroPeng/MOS/README.md

 pip install -r requirements.txt
 ```

+We recommend using the same configuration as ours: Python 3.8, CUDA > 12, and torch 2.3.1.

 ### Datasets

 We use fine-grained benchmarks in this paper, including:

 * [The Semantic Shift Benchmark (SSB)](https://github.com/sgvaze/osr_closed_set_all_you_need#ssb) and [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/)

+In addition, we need to extract the mask for each image (where pixel value 255 represents the object and 0 represents the scene).
+Please follow the [IS-Net](https://github.com/danielgatis/rembg) for this process (model is isnet-general-use).
+Alternatively, you can use the pre-processed masks that we have already prepared.
+The Google Drive link is [link](https://drive.google.com/drive/folders/1sNVgc-iuxMTM7iP5tCppTwMrXbTObxq3?usp=drive_link).

+The placement of the mask foler is as follows:

+- For **cub**: your_path/cub/masks
+- For **stanford_car**: your_path/stanford_car/cars_train_mask and your_path/stanford_car/cars_test_mask
+- For **aircraft**: your_path/fgvc-aircraft-2013b/data/masks
+- For **oxford-pet**: your_path/Oxford-pet/data/masks

 ### Scripts